Centribo/Unity-Shader-Basics-Tutorial/README.md

 	}
 ENDCG
 ```
-Before we start shading, we need to setup some data structures and our two functions in a way that we can take Unity's given data and data back to Unity.
+Before we start shading, we need to setup some data structures and our two functions in a way so that we can take in Unity's given data and give data back to Unity.
 First, we'll include *UnityCG.inc*.
 This file includes a number of helper functions that we can use.
 If you want a full list of them, you can go [here.](https://docs.unity3d.com/Manual/SL-BuiltinFunctions.html)

 We'll also add a data structure called *appdata*, and modify our vertex function so that it takes in an appdata structure: